 Native Planting & Florida Friendly Plants

 Looking for a way to be eco-friendly?
-Ask us about about Native and Florida friendly plants for your residential and commercial landscaping.
+Ask us about about native and Florida-friendly plants for your landscape.

-Native plants are the optimal choice for your landscaping and gardens because they are best adapted to Gainesville environmental conditions.
-Native plants also require less water which will save you time and money (and water, of course!).
+These plants are the optimal choice for landscaping and gardens because they are best adapted to local environmental conditions.
+They also require less water which saves you time and money — and water, of course!
 Native plants are also the best option for supporting local wildlife as they provide a vital and natural habitat for birds and other local species.

 - Minimize the use of exotic plants